Novato Republican Women, Federated

 Novato Republican Women

-Celebrating the second 100 days of our Republican administration, you are invited to a cocktail gathering on Saturday, August 5 (the 197th day) from 5:30-8:30 p.m. in Mill Valley.
-You are invited to bring a drink and an appetizer – no cover charge, no corkage fee!!
+Celebrating the third 300 days of our Republican administration, you are invited to a cocktail gathering on Saturday, November 4 from 6:00-9:00 p.m. in Novato.
+You are invited to bring a bottle of wine – no cover charge, no corkage fee!!
 This will be an evening of good humor and an opportunity to rejoice in the President’s successes, rejoicing it’s still not Hillary!
 It will be a casual gathering.

 The event hostess will contact you after you register to give you directions to her home and additional information.